matrix-org/matrix-spec/content/client-server-api/_index.md

 The old refresh token remains valid until the new access token or refresh token is used, at which point the old refresh token is revoked.
-This ensures that if a client fails to receive or persist the new tokens, it will still be able to refresh them.
+This ensures that if a client fails to receive or persist the new tokens, it will be able to repeat the refresh operation.

 If the token refresh fails and the error response included a `soft_logout: true` property, then the client can treat it as a [soft logout](#soft-logout)